waggingtail-dev/package-apple-gsx/README.md

     // do something e.g. "notify an administrator" something wrong with Apple setup }

+// initially this shoudl be an activation token
 // from https://gsx2[-uat].apple.com/gsx/api/login
 $token = 'activation-token';

-// will return a new authentication token
+// when given an activation token, will return a new authentication token
-// when called with no arguments
-// an expired authentication token, which should be refreshed try {
+// when given an expired/current token, will refresh the token try {
     // will return an authentication token
     $authToken = $gsx->authenticate()->token($token);

     // or throw an `UnauthorizedException` if `token` is invalid } catch (UnauthorizedException $e) {
-    // if previously authenticated pass the old `token`
+    // if previously authenticated pass the old `authentication token`
-    // otherwise an activation token is required
+    // otherwise a new `activation token` is required
     $authToken = $gsx->authenticate()->token($token);
 }